 Happy Birthday to the Heidelberger!

 In January, 1563 the Heidelberg Catechism was adopted by the Palatinate Church (the German Reformed Church).
 That means that the Heidelberg Catechism, or the Heidelberger as it’s sometimes known, is 450 years years old this year.
-As with Calvin in 2009 there . . .
+As with Calvin 2009 there will . . .
 Continue reading →

 The Power of Faith: 450 Years of the Heidelberg Catechism